 OSHA Safety Guidelines: Regulations and Standards

-A clear plan must outline steps employees should take in case of emergencies like fire, especially in facilities without an in-house fire brigade.
+A clearly defined emergency action plan must outline employee responsibilities during emergencies such as fires, especially in facilities without an in-house fire brigade. - Fire Safety:

-Facilities with more than 10 employees are required to have a written fire prevention plan that is readily available to staff.
+Warehouses with more than ten employees are required to maintain a written fire prevention plan that is readily accessible to all staff. - Exit Routes:

-Proper medical and first aid supplies should be available, along with trained personnel, to address common warehouse hazards like forklift accidents.
+Proper medical and first aid supplies must be available on site, along with trained personnel, to respond effectively to common warehouse incidents such as forklift-related injuries.

 Common Safety Hazards and Controls

 Mitigating common warehouse hazards is essential for workplace injury prevention.
-Here are some key hazards and strategies for preventing them:
+Below are key hazards and proven strategies to reduce associated risks:

-Conveyors present risks such as entanglement or being hit by falling items.
-Install safeguarding equipment and follow lockout/tagout procedures during maintenance to prevent injuries.
+Conveyors pose risks such as entanglement or falling objects.
+Install proper guarding and follow lockout/tagout procedures during maintenance. - Unsafe Materials Storage:

 Tips and Best Practices for Your Warehouse Safety